 Several years ago, a pattern emerged when we received multiple requests related to “why did my website disappear from Google” and “my Squarespace site disappeared.”
 Each of the sites had ranked for their personal name or brand for years, but now the sites couldn’t be found for brand name searches.
 Surfacing at the top of Google should not have required any intervention and the sites deserved to rank.
 Commonalities include:

-• Portfolio site or personal brand website.
-These types of sites often have minimal text and the usual SEO advice given to image-oriented sites by forum “experts” and well-meaning friends includes “add more content,” but more text is not needed to fix this issue.
+Portfolio site or personal brand website.
+Portfolio sites often have minimal text and the usual SEO advice given to image-oriented sites by forum “experts” and well-meaning friends includes “add more content,” but more text is not needed.

-Note, it is likely that the issue impacts all sorts of sites, but business sites are often professionally maintained, and this alone could keep the problem at bay or the issue might be so short-lived that it goes undetected.
-And/or if other URLs rank well for non-branded searches, then issues with brand name search might be missed.
+Update: The issue also impacts small businesses, but business sites are often professionally maintained, and this alone could keep the problem at bay or the issue might be so short-lived that it goes undetected.
+And if URLs on a site rank well for non-branded searches, brand search issues might go undetected.
+If a small business is asking why their “homepage is not ranking for brand name,” yet their site surfaces on search engines other than Google, consider the issue outlined here.

-• Site hosted on Squarespace with no previous issues.
-Update: Since writing this article, sites built on other platforms have turned up.
-Creatives and smaller businesses often opt for the Squarespace platform, which likely explains the greater number of “my Squarespace site disappeared from Google” complaints.
+Site hosted on Squarespace with no previous issues.
+Update: Since first writing this article, sites built on other platforms have turned up.
+Creatives and small businesses often opt for the Squarespace platform, which likely explains the greater number of “my Squarespace site disappeared from Google” complaints.

 Why do sites disappear from Google search?